DE-Sinc approximation for unilateral rapidly decreasing functions and its computable error bound: Introduction

-have been widely used for several years instead of $t=\psi_i(x)$.
-Those transformations are collectively called the double-exponential (DE) transformations, which were originally proposed for numerical integration~\cite{muhammad03:_doubl,takahasi74:_doubl}.
-The name originates from the decay rate of $|f(\phi_i(x))|$, i.e., $|f(\phi_i(x))|$ decays double exponentially as $x\to\pm\infty$.
-Similarly, if the transformed functions decay single exponentially as $x\to\pm\infty$, the variable transformations are collectively called single-exponential (SE) transformations.
-The combination of the DE transformation with the Sinc approximation~\eqref{eq:Sinc-approximation} is called the DE-Sinc approximation, which was shown to be able to attain almost exponential convergence: $\OO(\exp(-c n/\log n))$~\cite{tanaka07:_class_of_funct}.
-Furthermore, the optimality of the DE-Sinc approximation in a certain sense has been demonstrated~\cite{sugihara02:_near_optim}.
-Those facts motivated several researchers to develop numerical methods based on the DE-Sinc approximation in a variety of areas~\cite{Mori,mori01:_doubl_expon,SugiharaMatsuo}.
-Furthermore, rigorous error bounds with explicit constants $C_i$ were provided for $i=1,\,\ldots,\,4$~\cite{OkayamaSinc} as
+These are called the double-exponential (DE) transformations because the transformed functions decay double exponentially as $x\to\pm\infty$.
+They were originally introduced for numerical integration~\cite{muhammad03:_doubl,takahasi74:_doubl}.
+By contrast, transformations that produce single-exponential decay are called the single-exponential (SE) transformations.
+The combination of a DE transformation with \eqref{eq:Sinc-approximation}, called the DE-Sinc approximation, can attain almost exponential convergence of order $\OO(\exp(-c n/\log n))$~\cite{tanaka07:_class_of_funct}.
+Its optimality in a certain sense has also been established~\cite{sugihara02:_near_optim}, and DE-Sinc numerical methods have been developed in various areas~\cite{Mori,mori01:_doubl_expon,SugiharaMatsuo}.

+Recent research continues to develop approximation methods based on variable transformations and Sinc techniques in a range of settings.
+Examples include log-orthogonal approximations for slowly decaying functions on semi-infinite intervals~\cite{ChenShen2023}, DE-Sinc collocation for high-order boundary value problems~\cite{QiuEtAl2022}, transformed Sinc approximation for periodic functions on finite intervals~\cite{Ogata2025}, and Sinc quadrature with sharp error estimates for Stieltjes functions on finite and infinite intervals~\cite{BraessHackbusch2026}.
+Although these problems differ from the unilateral-decay problem considered here, they demonstrate the continuing relevance of transformation-based approximation and Sinc techniques in contemporary numerical analysis.